Why Consider Indexed Universal Life Insurance at 50?

-Every year, we get a lot of questions about indexed universal life insurance plans.
-This article is going to look why it’s good to buy indexed universal life when you’re 50.
+We get questions every day about indexed universal life insurance plans.
+This article will look at why it’s good to buy indexed universal life when you’re 50.
 We will also look at some of the advantages of these plans and the reasons that you should consider purchasing one of them.

 We talk a lot about using indexed universal life insurance to help supplement our retirement income.
-There are many great reasons to buy IUL at 50 and I am going to give you’re the best 3 reasons in this blog post.
+There are many great reasons to buy IUL at 50, and I will give you the best three reasons in this blog post.

-Take a look at this PDF that I ran showing a 50-year-old male putting $10,000 per year into an indexed universal life insurance policy.
-Saving just $10,000 per year for 15 years making on average 7.28% return would accumulate a balance of just over $230,000.
-Now using the same rate of return and putting the same amount of money into a 401k, 403b or a SEP retirement plan would accumulate more cash – you would have over $250,000 in savings.
+Look at this PDF that I ran showing a 50-year-old male putting $10,000 per year into an indexed universal life insurance policy.
+Saving just $10,000 per year for 15 years, making on average 7.28% return, would accumulate a balance of just over $230,000.
+Now, using the same rate of return and putting the same amount of money into a 401k, 403b, or a SEP retirement plan would accumulate more cash – you would have over $250,000 in savings.
 But let’s compare the income:

 No, it is not magic.
 The difference is taxes!
 Your Retirement plan income is fully taxable at your current rate.
 We are using 20% in this example.
-Your life insurance income comes from policy loans and do not have to be repaid.
+Your life insurance income comes from policy loans and must not be repaid.
 These loans are income tax-free when you receive the funds.

 Income is tax-free

-This is example will probably not cover your entire retirement need, nor should you depend solely on IUL for retirement.
+IUL will probably not cover your entire retirement need, nor should you depend solely on IUL for retirement.
 IUL is just one source of retirement income and should not be considered your only option.
 IUL can provide a strong base for your income goals.
 If you are 50, hopefully, you have already started saving for the golden years.
 If not, indexed universal life may be a great way to play catch up for retirement.
 In the example above, we showed what $10,000 per year can do with saving for just 15 years.
 Many of our clients save much more than that.
 Some of our clients save over $1,000,000 per year.
 That shows you there is no limit as to how much you can contribute to an IUL.
-My point is, whether you have $200 per month to contribute or $2000 per month, indexed ul could make since.
+My point is, whether you have $200 per month to contribute or $2000 per month, indexed ul could make sense.

 It is not too late to buy indexed universal life when you are 50.
-Sure you are not 35 years old or even 45 years old anymore, but 15 years of saving could really make a difference in your retirement income.
+Sure, you are not 35 or even 45 years old anymore, but 15 years of saving could make a difference in your retirement income.

-Shopping for life insurance can be a long and confusing process, but that’s why we are here to help.
+Deciding which company to use for our IUL can be a confusing process, but that’s why we are here.
 It’s our mission to ensure that you’re getting the best plan possible.
 Each carrier is unique in its offerings, and we can give you the specifics to help you make an educated decision.